garrandall/popular-music-data/tracks/calm-down-busta-rhymes-eminem.md

 Until I'm leaving 'em stuck
-I got 'em happier than a child in a park chasing a duck When I'm chasing a buck it's funny, niggas be chasing they luck I be lacing them up like boots when I'm pushing they face in the mud (ahh) Missiles I fling while I spit live wire, 'til this shit circling back around With more fire for me to melt the brake's surface, and back the sound While I light up shit that I toss
+I got 'em happier than a child in a park chasing a duck When I'm chasing a buck it's funny, niggas be chasing they luck I be lacing them up like boots when I'm pushing they face in the mud (ah) Missiles I fling while I spit live wire, 'til this shit circling back around With more fire for me to melt the brake's surface, and back the sound While I light up shit that I toss